couchbase-partners/amazon-cloud-formation-couchbase/documentation/bestPractices.md

 ### Security

+security groups - fix sg to open in the sg

 A number of steps are necessary to secure a Couchbase cluster:
 * Configure authentication for the administrator tool
 * Enable SSL for traffic between nodes
 * Enable authentication for connections to the database as well.

+add link